Mexico Travel Information

-Mexico offers a variety of reasons to consider visiting the country including the many excellent beach resorts, outstanding archeological sites, colourful Colonial cities, sophisticated metropolises and a natural beauty in its varied terrain.
+Mexico offers a variety of reasons to consider visiting the country including the many excellent beach resorts, outstanding archeological sites, colourful Colonial cities, sophisticated metropolises and the natural beauty in its varied terrain.

 Both pleasure and culture can easily be combined.
 For resorts, one is spoiled for choice.
 The Pacific Ocean Coast offers an array of excellent and attractive resorts such as Acapulco, a sophisticated and urban destination with good nightlife and the remarkable high cliff sea divers, the smaller resorts of Mazatlan and Manzanillo and the resorts of the Baja Peninsula with its dramatic sea and landscapes, remote deserts and dormant volcanoes including the popular Cabo San Lucas.

 San Miguel de Allende is probably the most attractive Colonial city in the country situated north of Mexico on the “Colonial Route".
-The narrow cobblestone streets, leafy courtyards and well preserved 17th and 18th Century buildings make this pleasant city to spend time in.
+The narrow cobblestone streets, leafy courtyards and well-preserved 17th and 18th Century buildings make this a pleasant city to spend time in.

 Guadalajara is a graceful city with a Colonial downtown.
 It is the home of Mariachi music and Tequila.